Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Methods

 \subsection{Measurement of energy expectation values}

-In this work, the parameters of the pUCCD ansatze were optimized on statevector simulators using the Adam optimizer using PennyLane~\cite{PennyLane}.
-This is still an idealized setting, but good starting point to evaluate the ansatz quality and measurement strategies.
+Once the ansatz circuit is prepared, the next task is to evaluate the expectation value of the Hamiltonian.
+First, we discuss our optimization approach; then we detail the measurement strategies.
+In this work, the parameters of the pUCCD ansatze were optimized on statevector simulators using the Adam optimizer with PennyLane~\cite{PennyLane}.
+This is still an idealized setting, but good starting point to evaluate the ansatz quality and measurement strategies, and to benchmark hardware results.
 The strategy to optimize the ansatz circuit on a real device is left as a future issue.
 Optimization directly on quantum hardware remains an open problem, for which gradient-free sequential approaches~\cite{NFT_PRR2020} may offer a promising path.

 Once the ansatz circuit is prepared, the next task is to evaluate the expectation value of the Hamiltonian.
 For noise-free simulations, one does not need to care about the measurement strategy, but it is crucial point to be considered for noisy simulations and experiments on hardware.